-Currently melphalan is accruing for use as a conditioning treatment prior to autologous stem cell transplant for patients with multiple myeloma - currently accruing.
+Currently melphalan has fully enrolled in the trial for use as a conditioning treatment prior to autologous stem cell transplant for patients with multiple myeloma.

-Spectrum has assumed responsibility for the ongoing pivotal clinical trial and will be responsible for filing an NDA, which is anticipated in 2014.
+Spectrum has assumed responsibility for this ongoing pivotal clinical trial and will be responsible for filing an NDA, which is anticipated in 2014.

 In a previous Phase 2 study, Captisol-enabled melphalan seemed to demonstrate an acceptable safety profile, and it met the requirements for establishment of bioequivalence to the current commercial intravenous formulation of melphalan.

 About Multiple Myeloma and Melphalan